 AVERAGE COMMUNITY VALUE FROM RECENT PROJECTS

-This is the average payment per installed MW committed from projects commissioned in the last 12 months, where a community or developer form is attached to a project.
+This is the average value of community benefits per installed MW committed from projects commissioned in the last 36 months, where a community or developer form is attached to a project.

 Whilst many new projects offer a package of community benefits with a value equivalent to £5k/MW/yr, in line with the Good Practice Principles, the figure shown may be less than this for a number of reasons including:

 - No new projects being commissioned in the last 36 months